Traveling abroad this summer? These helpful European phrases will open doors and help you gain immediate acceptance.

 More resources to learn European phrases

 There are so many incredible benefits of learning a new language before you travel.
 Not only does it make getting around much easier, but it enriches your travel experience by allowing you to interact with more locals.

-If you really want to learn more European phrases in any of the languages, the online language learning tool from Babbel is a great program.
+If you really want to learn more European phrases in any of the languages, the online language learning tool from Lingoda is a great program.